Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Statistical methods

+where $\tilde{\rho}_0 = \log(\rho_0)$ and $\lbrace \log(u_i) \rbrace_{i = 1} ^ n$ denotes a collection of independent and identically distributed Gaussian random variables which are assumed to have zero mean and precision $\tau_u$.
+Looking at Figure \ref{fig:tomtomanddft}, we note that the model specification in Equation~\eqref{eq:linearME} appropriately describes the relationship between actual and GPS-detected traffic flows when they are computed on the log scale.
+Moreover, we also observe that the residuals of the log-log regression are homoscedastic, implying that the ME is not related to the magnitude of the traffic volumes and strengthening our assumption of independence between ME and the true value of traffic flows.
+Finally, following the approach detailed in \textcite[Section~4.1]{muff2015bayesian}, we also assume that, on the log-scale, the unobserved traffic covariate on segment $i$ has a Gaussian distribution with precision $\tau_x$ and mean $\mu_{x, i}$ which depends on a set of (error-free) predictors, say $\tilde{z}_{ij}$.

+After introducing the structure of the classical ME, we now present \textit{Extensions I} which enriches the baseline model by including two terms that account for potential errors in the surrogate covariate.
+The first level of the hierarchy writes

 where the index $i$ ranges from $1$ to $n$.
-The first expression, which is usually named as \textit{regression} or \textit{outcome model} in the ME literature, can be interpreted as before, whereas the second and third expressions define the ME structure.
-They are typically referred to as \textit{exposure model} and \textit{error model}, respectively.
-In this paper, the variable $x_i$ denotes the (unobserved) real traffic volumes, while $w_i$ are the volume's estimates derived from TomTom data.
-The parameters $\tau_x$ and $\tau_w$ represent the precisions of the two terms.
+The first expression in~\eqref{eq:first-level-classicalME}, which is usually named \textit{regression} or \textit{outcome} model in the ME literature, can be interpreted as before, whereas the second and third expressions define the ME structure.
+They are typically referred to as \textit{exposure} and \textit{error} models, respectively.